 Step 1.
 Add Azure AD Global Administrator as a user in AskCody

-- Open the dropdown menu Users and choose Users.
+Open the dropdown menu click on Users and choose Users.

 Step 2.
-Establish a connection and grant consent to Azure AD
+Establish an integration and grant consent to Azure AD

 - Log in to AskCody Management Portal with the new AskCody Global Administrator user you created in Step 1.

-- Click the button Grant access to Azure AD Synchronization.
+- Click the button Grant access to Azure AD Integration.

 - You will be redirected to the Microsoft Sign in page.

 The steps in the next two bullet points require a Global Administrator in your organization's Exchange environment.

 - Sign in with Global Administrator Microsoft account (not the AskCody Global Admin user)